top of page

 Dec 12, 20253 min read

-Supporting Your Child’s First (Second, or Even Third) Trick-or-Treat 🎃
+Supporting Your Child’s first Trick-or-Treat 🎃

 Your child’s first Halloween night 👻 can be both exciting and a little overwhelming!
 Practicing ahead of time can make it feel familiar and fun.
 Try this simple prep at home: Grab a small bucket or bag.
 Walk around your house and “knock” on each door.
 Take turns saying, “Trick or treat!” and handing out pretend candy.
 Celebrate each turn with a happy cheer or favorite snack!
 This playful practice helps your child understand what to expect—especially if new routines or social